PartnerAds/Magento2/README.md

 The Partner Ads module supports multi store setup per Magento’s normal requirements, therefore you are able to set individual Partner Ads program on a per store view basis via Magento admin.

+### Debugging
+Starting from version 2.1.0, we have made significant enhancements to the debug log functionality.
+To effectively debug Partner Ads tracking and communication with Partner Ads servers, please follow these steps:

+-   Login to Magento admin
+-   Go to Stores - Configuration - Partner Ads Setup
+-   Adjust the `Mode` setting to `Debug`
+-   Perform an order placement using valid `PACID` and `PARTNERID` values
+-   Monitor the request and response log in the `var/log/Partnerads.log` file

+Please remember to set `Mode` back to `Production` afterwards.

 ## Support & Bugs

 Please contact supportdk@partner-ads.com for support and bug requests.